larsks/rhel-osp-upgrade-docs/upgrade-3.md

 For most services this scenario is identical to scenario 2, with the exception of the compute service.
-Rather than upgrading your existing compute nodes as part of this process, you deploy new compute nodes running the Havana compute service.
-You wait for existing workloads on your Grizzly compute nodes to complete (or migrate them by hand), and when a Grizzly compute node is no longer hosting any instances you upgrade the computer service on that node.
+Rather than upgrading your existing compute nodes as part of this process, you deploy new compute nodes running the Icehouse compute service.
+You wait for existing workloads on your Havana compute nodes to complete (or migrate them by hand), and when a Havana compute node is no longer hosting any instances you upgrade the computer service on that node.

 1. Follow the procedure for [scenario 2][s2], but stop after completing